radarlabs/otp-builder/builder/README.md

 Just run `./build.py` - this will output a new inded at graphs/TIMESTAMP/ which will also be symlinked to graphs/current.
 There will also be an import log file in the current directory with more information about validation and whatnot.

+build.py requires an [api key from transitfeeds.com](http://transitfeeds.com/api/keys).
+To run build.py, either specify TRANSITFEEDS_API_KEY as an environment variable or put TRANSITFEEDS_API_KEY=YOUR_KEY in a file called .env

+     TRANSITFEEDS_API_KEY=YOUR_KEY ./build.py

 You can run & test this index on your local machine or in AWS.